 3.1.9.
 Groundwater Production (Reported and Estimated)

-The groundwater production data presented in this section of the Annual Report were collected for CY 2020.
-Where groundwater production records were unavailable, the groundwater production was estimated for CY 2020 (Figure 3-9).
+The groundwater production data presented in this section of the Annual Report were collected for calendar year 2021.
+Where groundwater production records were unavailable, the groundwater production was estimated for calendar year 2021 (Figure 3-9).

 Reported Groundwater Production